statesman/shorthand/README.md

 Shorthand has a website for [Guidelines and help](http://www.shorthand.happyfox.com/home), including [Media sizes](http://www.shorthand.happyfox.com/kb/section/5/).

+## Sharing setup

+* User our atxne.ws bitly account in Passpack.
+* VIA is is just the account: "statesman" or "austin360"
+* Facebook App ID: 881505665256530

 ## Adding Brightcove video

 * You'll need this site [www.embedresponsively.com](www.embedresponsively.com), then click on the tab **Generic iFrame**.